Boxy Pixel Game Boy Advance Backlight Assembly Guide

 -Wire (26 AWG stranded) - 6" total

 Turn it face down, and remove the battery cover and batteries.
 There is 1 small Philips drive screw to remove circled in red Next, remove 6 tri-wing screws from the rear of the housing, shown circled in yellow.
 Remove the rear cover.

 Next, remove the thin sheet metal from the rear housing held by 4 Philips drive fasteners shown below circled in red.

 Disconnect the old screen by releasing the flex cable.
-To do so, there are two small tabs that need to be pushed up ever so slightly (do not remove).
+To do so, there are two small tabs that need to be pushed up ever so slightly (do not remove them).
 This releases the flex cable from the connector as shown below.

 Next, remove the Philips drive fasteners holding the Nintendo PCB.
 Set the PCB aside for now.

 Carefully place your aluminum front housing onto a soft surface.
 Inspect your AGS-101 screen, then remove the front protective plastic.
 Place the screen into the front housing as shown below.
 Avoid touching the front surface of the screen.

 Drop in your A/B buttons and Directional keypad.